syncopika/gifCatch_desktop-Windows-/readme.md

 #### this is the current look of the application:
 ![current look of the gui](screenshots/current.png "current look")

-There are adjustable settings, such as the <b>number of frames</b>, the <b>time delay between frames</b>, and <b>color filter choices</b> (currently only saturation and inversion filters are available).
+There are adjustable settings, such as the <b>number of frames</b>, the <b>time delay between frames</b>, and some <b>color filter choices</b>.

-Additionally, you can create a gif from a folder of .bmp images (24-bit and 32-bit!) by specifying the full path to a directory (there's a 44-character limit on the full path currently that I need to fix).
+Additionally, you can create a gif from a folder of .bmp images (24-bit and 32-bit!) by specifying the full path to a directory.
 This feature is particularly useful if you have some bmp images that you have edited (i.e. in MS Paint, which on my machine automatically outputs 24-bit bmps) and want to put them together in a gif.
-If recreating a gif from pre-collected bmps, you also have the option of adding a caption! (but currently only Impact font is used, with size 32)
+If recreating a gif from pre-collected bmps, you also have the option of adding a caption! (but currently only Impact font is used, with size 32, and placement is near the bottom of the gif, centered)

 things to do:
 - clean up gui (maybe eventually move to Qt?)
 - can I get better quality images? different formats (right now it just outputs bmps and uses bmps for gif creation)?
 - allow gif naming / output directory naming?
 - different colors for selection screen?
-- fix character limit on directory to make gif from?

 thanks to Philip Goh (https://github.com/cotidian/Win32GrabScreen) for the screen capture code, and Charlie Tangora (https://github.com/ginsweater/gif-h/blob/master/gif.h) for the gif-making code.